 to be considerate with pets, would be a much better match.

-Poms and the Elderly This is a good choice for seniors because they are cheerful, like to be spoiled, and have great appeal to people who generally don't have little dogs for pets.
+Poms can be a good choice for seniors because they are cheerful, like to be spoiled, and have great appeal to people who generally don't have little dogs for pets.
+They are also known to easily attach with seniors.

-As long as they are able to provide the care a Pomeranian needs, they are known to make good friends with the elderly and are both affectionate companions, brave watchdogs and don't require a lot of outdoor exercise.
+As long as these needs can be met Pomeranian's are both affectionate companions, brave watchdogs and don't require a lot of exercise.

 FYI: A good place to find a Pom in need of a good home: Pomeranian Rescue